frostbone25/FF7RebirthFix/README.md

 ## Known Issues
 - HUD may appear blurry at wider aspect ratios such as 32:9.
-- Some button prompts may appear off-screen.
-- Fades to black do not span the screen and mask loading.
 - Some HUD elements such as the blue glow around selections in the main menu are positioned incorrectly.

 ## Recommended Mods